qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 ```

-A for loop is used for checking every room, and if the name of the room equals to the name of your desired room, it will check for the text under the field "Availability" indicating whether it is "not available" or "inquiry today" (or any other changes).
+If the room is what we desired, we will go to verify its availability, or the boolean parameter goes directly to be "False".
+By applying similar logic, we can extract the text under "Availability" and assign _found_desired_room_ to be "False" if it is "not available", or it returns "True".
+The for loop will check every single room listed on the web page and will stop immediately if the boolean indicator turned to be "True".

 <img src = "https://github.com/qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/assets/166411227/2d3aa2ff-1154-4fdc-a94f-4c21a076322c" width=30% height=30%>
 <img src = "https://github.com/qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/assets/166411227/2dbdb241-e2b2-48a5-926b-ba603301566c" width=25% height=30%>